The term ‘superfoods’ is casually thrown out there, but it has merit.

 Superfoods are what I would classify as foods that are densely concentrated in the form of phytonutrients.
 These phytonutrients are plant-derived compounds that are believed to improve your health but aren’t essential to your health.
 They just make you feel better.
 They help strengthen the immune system, reduce inflammation, aid in muscle recovery, and have high antioxidant properties which work to forestall ageing.
 Superfoods turn ordinary meals and recipes into power-packed bombs.

 If you’ve taken into account every other aspect of your wellness, then the addition of superfoods is the icing on the cake.
 It’s simply a waste of time if you’re still smoking or think having an acai bowl will take the place of your lack of vegetables throughout the week.
 To put it bluntly, you’re better off saving your pennies.

-I take advantage of breakfast, which is usually after a early morning workout to fuel my body and aid recovery.
-Superfood smoothies are my go-to complete meal that are quick, delicious and satisfying perfect for while I’m busily getting the girls ready for school.
+I take advantage of breakfast, which is usually after an early morning workout to fuel my body and aid in recovery.
+Superfood smoothies are my go-to complete meal that is quick, delicious and satisfying perfect for while I’m busily getting the girls ready for school.